utkarsh7kar/Traffic-Signal-Classification/README.md

 * run the program and the gui will be prompted.

 # Some highlights:
-* 93.20% accuracy over the test set
+* Around 96% accuracy over the test set
 * Learning rate annealing, Dropout increment, batch size increase as accuracy increases
 * Greedy best save implemented on validation accuracy being the criteria